RuanGeldenhuys/22550801/README.md

 a positive relationship with Covid deaths as expected.
 What is surprising is that life expectancy is also positively correlated with Covid deaths.
-One potential explanation here could be that higher life expectancy is poisitve correlated with having more elderly people in the population and therefore these countries experiences more deaths.
+One potential explanation here could be that higher life expectancy is positively correlated with having more elderly people in the population and therefore these countries experience more deaths.
 Lastly, the HDI relationship seems erroneous.
 What is likely happening here is that Europe’s high death toll is biasing results.